 We are proud of the high national examination pass rate for graduates from University of Tsukuba since the beginning of establishment and the trend still continues.
 We applied the new undergraduate education curriculum from the class of 2010.
 Since then, we have maintained the nationwide top class pass rate exceeding the national average as well.

-School of Medicine had implemented ahead of the other medical schools in Japan the advanced medical education curriculum called “Tsukuba method” in 1977.
+College of Medicine had implemented ahead of the other medical schools in Japan the advanced medical education curriculum called “Tsukuba method” in 1977.
 However, the amount of knowledge that medical students should learn explosively in accordance with medical progress in recent years, and hence active learning is essential for doctors who are able to provide best medical care based on the latest knowledge.

 In addition, in order to provide the appropriate medical services as a background for aging population, and increasing life-style related diseases, etc, doctors are required to provide not only appropriate medical skills but also consideration appropriately for patients, their families and the ability for resolving solution comprehensively, ie, the ability to provide holistic medical care.
-In the School of Medicine, the new curriculum was implemented with the following three parts; (1)~(3) since the fiscal year of 2004 to respond immediately the changes in circumstances surrounding medical care system.
+In the College of Medicine, the new curriculum was implemented with the following three parts; (1)~(3) since the fiscal year of 2004 to respond immediately the changes in circumstances surrounding medical care system.

 The first part is “Integrated curriculum by organs based on PBL (Problem based learning) tutorial”.
 All courses for the 1st to 3rd year students will be the course by organs based on PBL tutorial prior to clinical clerkship.